-If you’ve never used cannabis tincture products before, start with a 1.25 to 2.5 mg dose before bedtime for two days.
+If you’ve never used cannabis tinctures before, start with a 1.25 to 2.5 mg dose before bedtime for two days.

 If it’s not doing the trick, increase the dose to another 1.25 to 2.5 mg for two days, doing so until you see relief and have no UNWANTED side effects.

 If the beginning experience proves to be strong and/or if side effects occur, do the opposite and decrease the dose for two days until you’re comfortable.